La Fayette-class frigate: Formidable class: Singapore

-The Republic of Singapore Navy's six Formidable-class frigates are of comparable size to the La Fayette class but differs from that class and the Saudi Al Riyadh class in the armament carried: in place of the Exocet is the Boeing Harpoon.
+The Republic of Singapore Navy's six Formidable-class frigates are of comparable size to the La Fayette class but differ from that class and the Saudi Al Riyadh class in the armament carried: in place of the Exocet is the Boeing Harpoon.
 The main gun is a stealth cupola equipped with an Oto Melara 76 mm gun replacing the 100 mm TR automatic gun.
 The Formidable class also uses the SYLVER launcher/Aster missile combination.

 The first ship, RSS Formidable, was built by DCN, while the remaining ships were constructed by Singapore Technologies Marine.

 Anti-submarine capability includes S-70B Seahawk helicopters.

 Maximum speed is 27 kn, making it the fastest variant.
 The ships have a maximum range of 4,200 nmi.

-Kang Ding class: ROC (Taiwan)
+Kang Ding class: Republic of China (Taiwan)

-As the ROC (Taiwan)'s defensive stance is aimed towards the Taiwan Strait, the ROC Navy is constantly seeking to upgrade its anti-submarine warfare capabilities.
+As the Republic of China (Taiwan)'s defensive stance is aimed towards the Taiwan Strait, the Republic of China (Taiwan) Navy is constantly seeking to upgrade its anti-submarine warfare capabilities.
 The US$1.75 billion agreement with France in the early 1990s was an example of this procurement strategy: the six ships are configured for both ASW and surface attack.
 The Exocet was replaced by Taiwan-developed Hsiung Feng II anti-ship missile and the AAW weapon is the Sea Chaparral.
 The main gun is an Oto Melara 76 mm/62 mk 75 gun, similar to its Singaporean counterparts, the Formidable-class frigates.
 Some problems in the integration of Taiwanese and French systems had been reported.
 The frigate carries a single Sikorsky S-70C(M)-1/2 ASW helicopter.

-The Sea Chaparral SAM system is considered inadequate for defense against aircraft and anti-ship missiles, so the ROC (Taiwan) Navy plans to upgrade its air-defense capabilities with the indigenous Sky Sword II in 2020.
-The AMRAAM-class missiles will be quad-packed in a vertical launch system for future ROCN surface combatants, but a less-risky alternative arrangement of above-deck, fixed oblique launchers is seen as more likely for upgrading these French-built frigates.

-In 2021 it was reported that the Republic of China would upgrade the Kang Ding class.
-It was reported that the MIM-72 Chaparral surface-to-air missile defence system will be replaced by the indigenous Sky Sword II.
+In 2021 it was reported that the Republic of China (Taiwan) would upgrade the Kang Ding class.
+It was reported that the MIM-72 Chaparral surface-to-air missile defence system will be replaced by the indigenous Sky Sword II and Sky Bow III.
 It was also reported that the upgrade of the battle system will also be involved.

 The class's maximum speed is 25 kn with a maximum range of 4,000 nmi.

 The class's Mk 75 main guns have been upgraded and have an improved firing rate of 100 rounds a minute.